On the Walsh spectra of quadratic APN functions: Blocking sets associated to quadratic functions

 Blocking sets with respect to $k$-spaces in $\PG(m,2)$ that contain an $(m-k)$-space are called \textit{trivial} blocking sets.
 A blocking set $B$ such that no subset of $B$ is a blocking set is called a \textit{minimal} blocking set.
-The smallest non-trivial (and hence minimal) blocking sets in $\PG(m,2)$ with respect to $k$-spaces were found by Govaerts and Storme~\cite{govaerts2006classification}: \begin{theorem}[{\cite[Theorem 1.4.
-(3) ]{govaerts2006classification}}] In $\PG(m,2)$ for $m \geq 3$, the smallest non-trivial blocking sets with respect to $k$-spaces $(1 \leq k \leq m-2)$ have size $2^{m-k+1}+2^{m-k-1}+2^{m-k-2}-1$. \end{theorem}
+The smallest non-trivial (and hence minimal) blocking sets in $\PG(m,2)$ with respect to $k$-spaces were found by Govaerts and Storme~\cite{govaerts2006classification}: \begin{theorem}{\cite[Theorem 1.4.
+(3)]{govaerts2006classification}} In $\PG(m,2)$ for $m \geq 3$, the smallest non-trivial blocking sets with respect to $k$-spaces $(1 \leq k \leq m-2)$ have size $2^{m-k+1}+2^{m-k-1}+2^{m-k-2}-1$. \end{theorem}

 The following result shows that small blocking sets with the property that all relevant intersections are odd are necessarily minimal.
-The proof is inspired by~\cite[Lemma 3.1]{szHonyi2001small}. \begin{proposition} Let $B$ be a blocking set of $\PG(m,2)$ with respect to $k$-spaces, such that $B$ intersects every $k$-space in an odd amount of points.
+The proof is inspired by~\cite[Lemma 3.1]{szHonyi2001small}.
+We will use the well known fact that each $t$-space in $\PG(m,2)$ is contained in exactly $2^{m-t}-1$ distinct $(t+1)$-spaces. \begin{proposition} Let $B$ be a blocking set of $\PG(m,2)$ with respect to $k$-spaces, such that $B$ intersects every $k$-space in an odd amount of points.
 If $|B|\leq 2^{m-k+2}-2$ then $B$ is a minimal blocking set. \end{proposition} \begin{proof} Assume that $B$ is not minimal, and let $P \in B$ such that $B\setminus \{P\}$ is still a blocking set with respect to $k$-spaces.
 In particular, every $k$-space containing $P$ must intersect $B$ in at least $3$ points.